-The battery manufacturer will specify recommended float and equalize voltages at 25 °C (77 °F).
-Temperatures above or below the nominal 25 °C require a slightly lower or higher voltage (respectively) in order to prolong battery life and ensure reliable operation.
-The ATevo Battery Temperature Compensation option automatically adjusts the charger's dc output voltage based upon the battery temperature.
+Battery manufacturers specify recommended float and equalize voltages at 25 °C (77 °F) for their product.
+Temperatures above or below the nominal 25 °C require a slightly lower or higher voltages (respectively), in order to prolong battery life and ensure reliable operation.
+The ATevo Battery Temperature Compensation (or TempCo) option automatically adjusts the charger's dc output voltage, based upon battery temperature.
+In addition to the voltage compensation feature, the battery probe also allows ATevo to provide battery temperature monitoring, and a battery over-temp alarm.

-The ATevo Battery Temperature Compensation (or TempCo) option consists of a Battery Temperature Probe (A10) and a cable to connect the probe to ATevo.
-The TempCo probe contains a temperature-dependent resistor in an epoxy module that is installed on or near the battery.
-This option can be ordered with the charger, or installed in the field later.
+The ATevo TempCo option (ordering p/n EJ5304-##) consists of a bagged kit, including a Battery Temperature Probe (A10), and a signal cable to connect the probe to the ATevo.
+The A10 probe contains a temperature-dependent resistor in an epoxy module, that is installed on (or near) the battery.
+The TempCo option can be purchased with ATevo, or field installed later.